 When the Bank of Hawaii closed its Kapahulu Branch, it offered to donate the five

-large ceramic murals created in 1961 by famed Honolulu artist and ceramicist Isami Enomoto to the
+large ceramic murals created in 1961 by famed Hilo-born artist and ceramicist Isami Enomoto to the

 Center for Labor Education and Research at the University of Hawaiʻi - West Oʻahu in

-Since UHWO CLEAR was unable to afford the $42K+ cost of installation, the Hawaii Chapter of Docomomo graciously agreed to help UHWO bring these treasures to CLEAR for display at its award-winning archive on the second floor of the campus library.
+Since UHWO CLEAR was unable to afford the $48,000 cost to move, install and restore the murals, the Hawaii Chapter of Docomomo graciously agreed to facilitate the project to bring these treasures to CLEAR for display at its award-winning labor history archive on the second floor of the campus library.

-We're there! $42,750 has now been raised.
-Mahalo nui loa to the following donors:
+Mahalo nui loa to the following donors for their kōkua:

-Docomomo Hawaiʻi is a 501(c)(3) non-profit and money donated to them for the Enomoto Labor Murals Project will be used exclusively to make this happen with the support of friends and organizations who support Hawaiʻi's unique legacy of Labor History and culture!
+Money donated to Docomomo for the Enomoto Labor Murals Project has been used exclusively to make this happen.
+CLEAR is forever grateful to friends and organizations who supported this project and therefore preserved Hawaiʻi's unique legacy of Labor History and culture!